 Food sources of erucic acid

-Erucic acid occurs as glycerol ester particularly in the seed fats of several Brassicaceae like rapeseed (Brassica napus), mustard (Brassica junca and Brassica nigra), up 40 to 50% of the corresponding seed oils (e.g. rapeseed oil), and wallflower, kale, Brussels sprout and broccoli, other members of Brassicaceae.
+Erucic acid occurs as glycerol ester particularly in the seed fats of several Brassicaceae like rapeseed (Brassica napus), mustard (Brassica junca and Brassica nigra), up 40 to 50 percent of the corresponding seed oils (e.g. rapeseed oil), and wallflower, kale, Brussels sprout and broccoli, other members of Brassicaceae.

 Toxicity in humans